- Any other protected information survey, regardless of funding

 - Activities involving collection, disclosure or use of personal information obtained from students for marketing or to sell or otherwise distribute the information to others

-INSPECT, UPON REQUEST AND BEFORE ADMINISTRATION
+INSPECT, UPON REQUEST AND BEFORE ADMINISTRATION OR USE:

 - Protected information surveys or students